-Pipe Lining Services in Elgin & Chicagoland
+Pipe Lining Services

 There are numerous ways to address a pipe issue within the home.
 Typically, you can try to patch the crack or break so that it no longer leaks, or you can replace a section of pipe or the entire pipe.
-These are often effective, but there is another option, one used specifically for your drain and sewer system: pipe lining.
+These are often effective.
+But there is another option, one used specifically for your drain and sewer system: pipe lining.
 Often associated with trenchless technology, pipe lining uses incredibly hard but flexible tubing to give your drainpipe or sewer line a new life.

 - Prevents root intrusion